yangyueming1996/yang/i_love_git.md

-i love git
+i love git.
 is that true?
-i dont't know
+i don't know.
+hahahaha